The average size of the kernel of a matrix and orbits of linear groups: Further examples

 Since $\Zeta_M(T) = 1 + (2 q^2 + 4 q + 4q^{-1} - q^{-2} - 8)T + \mathcal O(T^2)$, we see that, in contrast to $\orbsize$-maximal or $\kersize$-minimal cases (see \S\ref{s:examples_max}--\ref{s:examples_min}), the complexity of $\ask{M_1}{V_1}$ is in general a poor indicator of that of $\Zeta_M(T)$.

 We note that by Corollary~\ref{cor:nil_O_algebra} and since $\Zeta_M(T) \not\in \ZZ\llb T\rrb$, the module $M$ cannot be a Lie subalgebra of $\Nil_6(\fO)$.
-Indeed, this is readily verified directly even though $M$ is listed as a Lie algebras in \cite[Table 5]{Roj16}. \end{ex}
+Indeed, this is readily verified directly even though $M$ is listed among Lie algebras in \cite[Table 5]{Roj16}. \end{ex}

 Rojas's article~\cite{Roj16} provides numerous examples of Lie subalgebras $\fg \subset \Nil_d(\ZZ)$, say, for $d \le 6$.
 For many of these, we may use \textsf{Zeta} to compute $\Zeta_{\fg\otimes_{\ZZ}\ZZ_p}(T)$.
 Here, we only include one example.